A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI Techniques for language models

-IG's goal is to satisfy two desirable axioms for an attribution mechanism: \begin{itemize} \item \textit{Sensitivity.} If a modification in a feature's value leads to a change in the classification output, then that feature should have a non-zero attribution as it means this feature must have played a role in the classification. \item \textit{Implementation Invariance.} The attribution method result should not depend on the parameters of the neural network, i.e. two neural networks giving the same output for a certain input should have the same attribution even if their weights are differents. \end{itemize}
+IG's aims to satisfy two desirable axioms for an attribution mechanism: \begin{itemize} \item \textit{Sensitivity.} If a modification in a feature's value leads to a change in the classification output, then that feature should have a non-zero attribution as it means this feature must have played a role in the classification. \item \textit{Implementation Invariance.} The attribution method result should not depend on the parameters of the neural network, i.e. two neural networks giving the same output for a certain input should have the same attribution even if their weights are different. \end{itemize}

 Early interpretability methods for neural networks assigned feature importance scores using gradients because computing the gradients of the input with regard to the output is \textit{Implementation Invariant} but does not satisfy \textit{Sensitivity} as a feature change does not necessarily yield a non-zero gradient for that feature.
 IG adds \textit{Sensitivity} to gradients based methods by establishing a baseline (a reference input with an equiprobable prediction between the different classes) and compute the sum of all the gradients from this baseline to the input of interest (the one we try to explain).
-This allows to know how the change of value of a feature of the input leads to a change in the classification
+This allows to know how the change of value of a feature of the input leads to a change in the classification.

 A commonly text classification task is sentiment analysis.
-Sentiment analysis aims at detecting positive, neutral or negative sentiment in text.
-Transformer-Interpret help us identify and visualize how positive/negative attribution numbers associated to a word contributes positively/negatively towards the predicted class, thanks to IG, as shown in Fig \ref{fig:sentiment}.
+Sentiment analysis has the objective of detecting positive, neutral or negative sentiment in text.
+Transformer-Interpret uses IG to identify and visualize how positive/negative attribution numbers associated to a word contributes positively/negatively towards the predicted class, as shown in Fig \ref{fig:sentiment}.